JI1IN/Task-Tracker/README.md

 - **Mark Task as Done**: Move a task from the to-do list to the done list.
 - **Unmark Task**: Move a task from the done list back to the to-do list.
 - **View Tasks**: View tasks in your to-do, done, or all task lists.
-- **Sort Tasks**: Sort tasks by their due date in ascending order for the to-do, done, or all lists.
+- **Sort Tasks**: Sort tasks by their due date or priority in ascending order for the to-do, done, or all lists.
+- More Features may be added

 ## Requirements